 This program currently provides free tuition at MCCC for North American Indians.
-Information can be obtained by contacting the Michigan Commission on Indian Affairs, 5423 North Logan, Lansing, Michigan 48914, (517) 373-0054.
+Information can be obtained by contacting the Michigan Department of Civil Rights, 110 W. Michigan Ave., Lansing, Michigan 48933, (231) 439-5247.

 Benefits for Children of Deceased or Totally Disabled Veterans

-Those eligible for educational benefits are young men and women whose veteran-parents died of injuries or disease resulting from military service during World War 1, World War II, or the Korean conflict.
-Students generally must be between 18 and 26 years old; however, children will be permitted to begin school before their eighteenth birthday and finish after their twenty-sixth in some instances. *Note: To be eligible for full benefits, a student covered under the above program must carry at least 12 semester hours of credit.
+Those eligible for educational benefits are young men and women whose veteran-parents died of injuries or disease resulting from military service during World War I, World War II or the Korean conflict.
+Students generally must be between 18 and 26 years old; however, children will be permitted to begin school before their 18th birthday and finish after their 26th in some instances. *Note: To be eligible for full benefits, a student covered under the above program must carry at least 12 semester hours of credit.

 Sons or daughters of a veteran who died for service-connected causes or who is totally disabled as a result of service-connected causes of any war in which the United States has been a participant may be eligible for benefits under Public Act 245 of the Public Acts of 1135, as amended.
 The benefits waive the regular fees each semester until the student reaches 23 years of age.
 Anyone who believes he or she is eligible should request an application from the Michigan Veterans' Trust Fund, Lansing, Michigan.
 Recipients must be full-time students and must maintain a minimum cumulative 2.25 grade point average.